Skip to content

 Nessie’s legend has had a great impact on tourism in Scotland.
 Loch Ness has become one of Scotland’s most popular tourist attractions as millions of people from all over the world visit the lake each year in the hope of catching a glimpse of the elusive creature.

-The Loch Ness Monster has also been responsible for the creation of a thriving tourism industry in the region, with fantastic hotels, restaurants, souvenir shops, and boat tours all catering to the demand from Nessie enthusiasts.
+The Loch Ness Monster has also been responsible for the creation of a thriving tourism industry in the region, with fantastic hotels, restaurants, souvenir shops, and boat tours all catering to the demand of Nessie enthusiasts.

 For instance, Nessie appeared in Arthur Conan Doyle’s The Lost World and Michael Crichton’s Loch Ness.
 It has also been the subject of many films, including The Creature from the Black Lagoon (1954), Nessie (1996), and Loch Ness Terror (2008).